Steeped in ancient mysticism, passion of Pakistani Sufis infuriates Taliban

 The striped black and white flag of pro-Taliban groups flap on street corners across rural Sindh - a novelty in these parts.

-Lashkar-e-Jhangvi, a radical Sunni sectarian outfit, has also made inroads into Sindh from the neighboring Punjab province, setting up seminaries to spread its ideology.
+Lashkar-e-Jhangvi, a radical Sunni sectarian outfit, has also made inroads into Sindh from the neighbouring Punjab province, setting up seminaries to spread its ideology.

 Security sources said militants in rural Sindh are based around the cities of Shikarpur and Sukkur.
 Zulfikar Memon, 33, who was wounded in the February attack in Maari, said jihadists opened an Islamist school in Shikarpur just before the blast.